Full-Time, Benefitted; Exempt

 - Two years of farmers’ market or closely related small business management experience working directly with the public and diverse communities.

-This position is full-time, approximately 40 hours per week, generally with a Tuesday through Saturday workweek, which involves approximately 16 to 20 hours at market and 34 to 20 office hours every week.
+This position is full-time, approximately 40 hours per week, generally with a Tuesday through Saturday workweek, which involves approximately 16-20 hours at market and 20-24 office hours every week.

 Starting salary range is $59,000 – $64,500, commensurate with experience and qualifications.
 Please note that only internal candidates are eligible for the highest starting salary.
 This position is eligible for benefits which include fully vested 401K plan, vacation/sick/holiday pay, Employee Assistance Program and paid employee medical, dental, and optional vision plan.
 During COVID-19, this position may also be eligible for additional essential worker pay.